1648 Polish–Lithuanian royal election

 The 1648 free election in the Polish–Lithuanian Commonwealth began on 6 October 1648, and ended on November 17 of the same year.
 The new King of Poland and Grand Duke of Lithuania was John II Casimir, the younger brother of previous king, Władysław IV, who had died on May 20, 1648.

 Background

 The death of King Władysław IV, which took place in the town of Merecz (now Merkine), was not a surprise, as the king, despite being only 52 years of age, suffered from gout and kidney failure.
 Władysław died at the beginning of the Khmelnytsky Uprising, which devastated southeastern part of the enormous country.
-Following the customary rule, Poland–Lithuania was ruled by an interrex, the senile Primate Maciej Łubieński.
-Due to Łubieński’s health problems, the powerful Crown Chancellor Jerzy Ossoliński became the de facto interrex.
+Following the customary rule, Poland–Lithuania the Primate, Maciej Łubieński, became interrex.
+Due to Łubieński’s health problems, the powerful Crown Chancellor, Jerzy Ossoliński, ruled in his stead.

 The 1648 free election was, to a large degree, influenced by the ongoing conflict in the Ukrainian provinces of Poland.
 The two opposing factions that emerged during the election were: